matthew-andrews/workshop-making-it-work-offline/06-offline-news-with-service-worker/02-registering-a-service-worker/README.md

 ## Exercise

 - Register a Service Worker that listens to the `install` event on our news application.
-- Find out how to open Dev Tools in a Service Worker and experiment with setting break points.
+- Find out how to open Dev Tools in a Service Worker and experiment with setting breakpoints.

 ---